jorail/PiedPiperS/README.md

 4. SerialMonitor input commands by typing letters, requires connection via USB

-The project is inspired by the project 'free your model train' (FYMT) proposed by Frei Softwarefreunde at https://freie-software.org/free-your-model-train/
+The project is inspired by the project 'free your model train' (FYMT) proposed by Freie Softwarefreunde at https://freie-software.org/free-your-model-train/

 The code and layout are developed for ESP32 (or Teensy 4.0) but can easily be modified for other micro controllers.